<img alt="" src="https://secure.leadforensics.com/264739.png" style="display:none;">

 In Northern Ireland inpatient waiting times are increasing and becoming longer compared with other parts of the UK.

-Health and Social Care Trusts across Northern Ireland aim to hit the waiting time target were 55% of patients should wait no longer than 13 weeks and no patient should wait over 52 weeks for inpatient/day case treatment.
+Health and Social Care Trusts across Northern Ireland aim to hit the waiting time 2023/24 target were 55% of patients should wait no longer than 13 weeks and no patient should wait over 52 weeks for inpatient and day case waiting times.

-The latest statistics below from the Department of Health and the Information Analysis Directorate show Northern Ireland Waiting Time Statistics: Inpatient and Day Case Waiting Times Quarter Ending September 2019.
+The latest statistics below from the Department of Health and the Information Analysis Directorate show Northern Ireland Waiting Time Statistics: Inpatient and Day Case Waiting Times 31st December 2023.

 Of patients waiting for an inpatient admission:

-Source: Northern Ireland Waiting Time Statistics: Inpatient and Day Case Waiting Times Quarter Ending June 2019
+Source: Northern Ireland Waiting Time Statistics: Inpatient and Day Case Waiting Times 31st December 2023

 There are many reasons for increased waiting times including funding, resources and patient demand.
 With the NHS treating more and more patients there are organisations and institutes collaborating to consider new ways to tackle the pressures being felt across all healthcare services.